Overactive Bladder – Diagnoss, Symptoms, and Treatment

 Urinary incontinence is treated with behavior techniques, medications, and occasionally surgery – depending on the type of incontinence.

-Women with stress incontinence are trained to perform Kegel exercises – these activities are intended to strengthen the floor muscle of the pelvis, thereby improving incontinence.
-Patients that do not respond may benefit from placement of a pessary.
+Women with stress incontinence almost always benefit from Kegel exercises – these activities are intended to strengthen the floor muscle of the pelvis, thereby improving incontinence.
+Patients that do not respond may benefit from placement of a pessary, an indwelling vaginal support that places pressure on the urethra, replacing the function of the weakened pelvic floor muscles.

-The treatment of overflow incontinence involves reversing whatever process that is causing urinary overflow – this may be an enlarged prostate, spinal cord disease, or taking a medication that causes urinary retention.
+The treatment of overflow incontinence involves reversing whatever process that is causing the retention of urine in the bladder– this may be an enlarged prostate (BPH), spinal cord disease, or taking a medication that causes urinary retention.
 BPH is typically treated with alpha blockers such as Flomax (tamsulosin).
-Spinal cord disease may require surgical decompression.
+Spinal cord disease severe enough to lead to urinary symptoms may require surgery to relieve pressure on the spin cord.
 Certain medications with antimuscarinic activity may cause urinary retention and overflow incontinence – this may be seen with tricyclic antidepressants such as Elavil (amitriptyline).
 These types of medications may actually be beneficial in patients with urge incontinence.

 - Mardon RE, Halim S, Pawlson LG, Haffer SC.
 Management of urinary incontinence in Medicare managed care beneficiaries: results from the 2004 Medicare Health Outcomes Survey.
 Arch Intern Med 2006; 166:1128. - https://www.ncbi.nlm.nih.gov/pubmed/16717176